 Using our famous books, millions of people have done it!

 Ed Sherman, award-winning author and divorce specialist attorney, says that not only can you do your own divorce, you should do your own divorce, and he shows you exactly how to do it.
 The advantages are huge!
-Unless you have a compelling reason for doing so, you’ll be far better off if you do not retain an attorney—certainly not before you read Make Any Divorce Better or How to Do Your Own Divorce in California or How to Do Your Own Divorce in Texas.
+Unless you have a compelling reason for doing so, you’ll be far better off if you do not retain an attorney—certainly not before you read Make Any Divorce Better or How to Do Your Own Divorce in California.

 What it means